LegoOrc3381/_GamingHub/README.md

 ## Steps
 1. *Run the Updater*
-   - Download the updater from the releases and start it.
+   - Download the updater from the releases.
+   - To run the updater you have to Allow the file sometimes after starting it for the first time.
    - It will install or update GamingHub automatically.

 2. **Start GamingHub**
-   - After installation, open `GamingHub.exe` in the same folder.
+   - After installation, open 'GamingHub.exe' in the same folder.
+   - Sometimes you have to Allow it first after starting it for the first time.

 **Warning:** Keep the updater, all related files, and any by the game created files in the same folder.
 Do not rename files, as the program accesses files using their names.